dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

     * `deactivate.bat` (C:\Users\the path you have chosen\venv_project\venv1\Scripts\deactivate.bat)

 - To **delete** your venv:
-    * delete the directory with rmdir "project" /s (being outside that path in the terminal), or just delete the virtual environment folder manually.
+    * delete the directory with rmdir "venv_project" /s (being outside of that path in the terminal), or just delete the virtual environment folder manually.

 ## Set up on Linux

-Same rationale exists with that of the set up on windows.
+Same rationale exists with that of the set up on Windows.
 Check the [requirements](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/Virtual_Env#requirements).

 Main differences here are:
-- Instead of the directory "Scripts", **activate** the venv through the "bin" folder via the command: "source 'path to project'/'name of venv'/bin/activate, i.e. for the same example on that of windows type: `$ source 'the path you have chosen'/venv_project/venv1/bin/activate`
+- Instead of the directory "Scripts", **activate** the venv through the "bin" folder via the command: "source 'path to project'/'name of venv'/bin/activate, i.e. for the same example on that of windows type:

+        $ source 'the path you have chosen'/venv_project/venv1/bin/activate

 - To **deactivate**: $ deactivate